 Other non-critical warnings instead might be used to signal the presence of some

 possible source of troubles, but that nevertheless did not prevent the calculation

 to be considered

 These should be reserved to warnings occurring during parsing, i.e. when the parser does not find an information it was looking for in the output files.
-For Quantum-ESPRESSO (PW), examples are
+For Quantum-ESPRESSO (PW), for instance (implemented in the aiida-quantumespresso package) examples are

 Skipping the parsing of the xml file.